Why Is My Dog Not Eating?

 - Establish a rotation of different foods.
 Just keep in mind it's usually best to switch food types no more than once a week.
 Otherwise, your dog may try to wait it out for the next day, and then the next, and so on until she gets her favorite.

 - Consider a more palatable diet.
-This can include a diet higher in fat or protein, a food with a different form or texture, a food with more moisture or a fresh diet.
+This can include a diet higher in fat or protein, a food with a different form or texture, a food with more moisture or a fresh dog food diet.

 According to Dr. Shmalberg, the complete refusal of any food (treats, meals, etc.) is far more concerning but less common than the refusal of only certain foods.
 If a dog won't eat but drinks water or a dog refuses food altogether, it could be a sign of a health problem.
 Here are some possibilities.